hyperledger/fabric/docs/source/orderer/ordering_service.md

 data centers.
 That way, if a data center or entire location becomes unavailable, the nodes in the other data centers continue to operate.

-From the perspective of the service they provide to a network or a channel, Raft and the existing Kafka-based ordering service (which we'll talk about later) are similar.
-They're both CFT ordering services using the leader and follower design.
-If you are an application developer, smart contract developer, or peer administrator, you will not notice a functional difference between an ordering service based on Raft versus Kafka.
-However, there are a few major differences worth considering, especially if you intend to manage an ordering service.

-* Raft is easier to set up.
-Although Kafka has many admirers, even those admirers will (usually) admit that deploying a Kafka cluster and its ZooKeeper ensemble can be tricky, requiring a high level of expertise in Kafka infrastructure and settings.
-Additionally, there are many more components to manage with Kafka than with Raft, which means that there are more places where things can go wrong.
-Kafka also has its own versions, which must be coordinated with your orderers. **With Raft, everything is embedded into your ordering node**.

-* Kafka and Zookeeper are not designed to be run across large networks.
-While Kafka is CFT, it should be run in a tight group of hosts.
-This means that practically speaking you need to have one organization run the Kafka cluster.
-Given that, having ordering nodes run by different organizations when using Kafka (which Fabric supports) doesn't decentralize the nodes because ultimately the nodes all go to a Kafka cluster which is under the control of a single organization.
-With Raft, each organization can have its own ordering nodes, participating in the ordering service, which leads to a more decentralized system.

-* Kafka is supported natively, which means that users are required to get the requisite images and learn how to use Kafka and ZooKeeper on their own.
-Likewise, support for Kafka-related issues is handled through [Apache](https://kafka.apache.org/), the open-source developer of Kafka, not Hyperledger Fabric.
-The Fabric Raft implementation, on the other hand, has been developed and will be supported within the Fabric developer community and its support apparatus.
+* The Fabric Raft implementation has been developed and will be supported within the Fabric developer community and its support apparatus.

-* Where Kafka uses a pool of servers (called "Kafka brokers") and the admin of the orderer organization specifies how many nodes they want to use on a particular channel, Raft allows the users to specify which ordering nodes will be deployed to which channel.
-In this way, peer organizations can make sure that, if they also own an orderer, this node will be made a part of a ordering service of that channel, rather than trusting and depending on a central admin to manage the Kafka nodes.
+* Raft allows the users to specify which ordering nodes will be deployed to which channel.
+In this way, peer organizations can make sure that, if they also own an orderer, this node will be made a part of an ordering service of that channel, rather than trusting and depending on a central admin to manage the nodes.

 * Raft is the first step toward Fabric's development of a byzantine fault tolerant (BFT) ordering service.
 As we'll see, some decisions in the development of Raft were driven by this.
 If you are interested in BFT, learning how to use Raft should ease the transition.

-For all of these reasons, support for Kafka-based ordering service is being deprecated in Fabric v2.x.

-Note: Similar to Solo and Kafka, a Raft ordering service can lose transactions after acknowledgement of receipt has been sent to a client.
+Note: Similar to Solo, a Raft ordering service can lose transactions after acknowledgement of receipt has been sent to a client.
 For example, if the leader crashes at approximately the same time as a follower provides acknowledgement of receipt.
 Therefore, application clients should listen on peers